mrisher/smtp-sts/spec.md

   also enables a third party mail service provider to host a policy for their users' domains.

-* DNSSEC: In this mechanism, indicated by the "dnssec" value of the "authentication-mechanism" field, the sender MUST retrieve the policy via a DNSSEC signed response for the _smtp_sts TXT record.
+* DNSSEC: In this mechanism, indicated by the "dnssec" value of the "authenticationMechanism" field, the sender MUST retrieve the policy via a DNSSEC signed response for the _smtp_sts TXT record.